takatoshi/cocos2dx-NativeBridge/README.md

 # How to setup

 ## common
-* create libs directory under the target project and clone this repository.
+* create libs directory under your project and clone this repository.

 ```sh
 cd /path/to/my-project